cloudflare/cloudflare-docs/content/network-interconnect/cni-1.0/set-up/_index.md

   title: Cloudflare Network Interconnect Setup
 ---

-# Cloudflare Network Interconnect 1.0 Setup
+# Cloudflare Network Interconnect 1.0 set up

-Setup starts with onboarding, which is broken out into a few steps.
+Set up starts with onboarding, which is broken out into a few steps.
 During onboarding, Cloudflare works closely with your organization to accomplish the onboarding tasks:

 - [Scope your configuration](/network-interconnect/set-up-cni/scope-config/) (Kickoff call)
 - [Configure the network cross-connect](/network-interconnect/set-up-cni/configure-cross-connect/) (Duration: 1-2 weeks)